 We believe that God wonderfully and immutably creates each person as male or female.
 These two distinct, complementary genders together reflect the image and nature of God (Genesis 1:26-27).
+Scripture outlines and confirms God's perfect plan in creating humans as distinctly male and distinctly female, an immutable binary gender distinction identified at birth in accordance with an individual's biological sex and DNA sequencing (Genesis 1:27, 2:18, 21-24,5:2; Mark 10:6-8; 1 Corinthians 14:33).
 Rejection of one's biological sex is a rejection of the image of God within that person.

 We believe that the term "marriage" has only one meaning: the uniting of one man and one woman in a single, exclusive union, as delineated in Scripture (Genesis 2:18-25).
 We believe that God intends sexual intimacy to occur only between a man and a woman who are married to each other (1 Corinthians 6:18; 7:2-5; Hebrews 13:4).
-We believe that God has commanded that no intimate sexual activity be engaged in outside of a marriage between a man and a woman.
+We believe that God has commanded that no intimate sexual activity be engaged in outside of a marriage between a man and a woman as biologically conceived at birth ((1 Cor.
+6:18; 7:2-5; Heb.
+13:4).
 We believe that any form of sexual immorality is sinful and offensive to God (Matthew 15:18-20; 1 Corinthians 6:9-10).
 We believe that in order to preserve the function and integrity of Grace Academy as a Christian ministry providing a Biblical role model, it is imperative that all Grace Academy students, their families, staff, faculty and volunteers agree to and abide by this statement of faith (Matthew 5:16; Philippians 2:14-16; 1 Thessalonians 5:22).